Model category structures on simplicial objects

 \end{DEF}

-\begin{LEMMA} Let $\mathcal{R}$ be a class of morphisms which is right saturated and closed under retracts.
-Assume that $\mathcal{C}$ has finite coproducts, enough projectives (i.e.\@ for any object $X$ there is a projective $P$ w.r.t.\@ $\mathcal{R}$ and a morphism $P \rightarrow X$ in $\mathcal{R}$).
+\begin{LEMMA} Let $\mathcal{R}$ be a class of morphisms which is right-saturated and closed under retracts.
+Assume that $\mathcal{C}$ has finite coproducts and enough projectives (i.e.\@ for any object $X$ there is a projective $P$ w.r.t.\@ $\mathcal{R}$ and a morphism $P \rightarrow X$ in $\mathcal{R}$).
 Then setting